 The Stroke Association provides an excellent and informative helpline for people who have experienced stroke, and their carers.
 The Association also has a comprehensive website and you can download or order factsheets from the information library.

 If you would like information about stroke or sources of support available after a stroke, contact the Stroke Helpline on 0303 303 3100.
-The helpline is open Monday, Tuesday, Wednesday and Friday, 9.00am to 5.00pm and Thursday between 9.00am and 3.30pm.
+The helpline is open Monday, Thursday and Friday 9am-5pm, Tuesday and Wednesday 8am-6pm and Saturday 10am-1pm.

-Examples from the extensive factsheet list available on www.stroke.org.uk/shop/information-leaflets or via the shop on 01604 687724
+Below are some examples from the extensive factsheet list available on www.stroke.org.uk/shop/information-leaflets

 - Life after stroke